junxit/us-congress-bills-114/bill.md

 - **(1)** to improve the quality of the deliberations of Congress with respect to proposed Federal mandates by—
   - **(A)** providing Congress and the public with more complete information about the effects of such mandates; and
   - **(B)** ensuring that Congress acts on such mandates only after focused deliberation on their effects; and
-- **(2)** to enhance the ability of Congress and the public to identify Federal mandates that may impose undue harm on consumers, workers, employers, small businesses, and State, local, and tribal governments.
+- **(2)** to enhance the ability of Congress and the public to identify Federal mandates that may impose undue harm on consumers, workers, employers, small businesses, private property owners, and State, local, and tribal governments.

 ## § 3.
 Providing for Congressional Budget Office studies on policies involving changes in conditions of grant aid